Anthony Elliger

-Anthony Elliger (1701-1781) was an 18th-century painter from the Northern Netherlands.
+Anthony Elliger (1701–1781) was an 18th-century painter from the Dutch Republic.

 Elliger was born in Amsterdam as the son of Ottomar Elliger II.
 He was the brother of Ottmar Elliger III.
 He married Christina Houbraken, a daughter of Arnold Houbraken and they became the father of Christina Maria Elliger.

 Besides his daughter, his pupils were Jan Gerard Waldorp, Jurriaan Andriessen, Izaäk Schmidt, and Johannes Cornelis Mertens.

-At the age of almost 80, Elliger died in Ede on the fifth of June.
+At the age of almost 80, Elliger died in Ede on June 5, 1781.